-IRC §1031 permits the deferral of tax on gain from investment or business use property that is exchanged for like-kind investment or business use property of equal or greater value.
-The taxpayer's current principal residence, being personal use property, will not qualify for a §1031 Exchange.
+IRC §1031 permits the deferral of capital gains tax on investment or business use property that is exchanged for likekind investment or business use property of equal or greater value.
+The taxpayer's current principal residence, being personal use property, will not qualify for a §1031 exchange.
 However, a taxpayer selling a primary residence that has been converted into use as a rental property for a period of time prior to sale, or that has been used partially for business purposes, such as a home office or a duplex, half of which is rented, may be able to combine IRC §121 and §1031 to maximize deferral of capital gains tax.